|

 A common tactic is for tuners to lean out AFRs to achieve more power.
 While it is different for every setup, on pump gas most Mustang GTs’ are going to target around a 11.9:1 AFR (.81 lambda) at WOT.
 If the car is supercharged, that becomes richer to about 11.5:1 (.78 lambda) at WOT.
 The 5.0 Coyote prefers to run richer than many other engines, as it is prone to knocking.

 A few degrees of ignition timing advance are also usually added at WOT to increase horsepower.
-The stock Coyote timing is already pretty advanced, so tuners can really only add a few degrees before encountering knock.
-Camshaft timing can also be advanced a few degrees for more top end power.
+The stock timing is already pretty advanced, so tuners can really only add a few degrees before encountering knock.
+Camshaft timing can also be advanced a few degrees for more top-end power.
 Fuel pressure is also usually turned up to add more fuel into the cylinders, which equates to more power.

-Custom vs Canned 5.0 Mustang GT Tuning
+Custom vs Canned Tuning

-There are generally two types of Mustang GT tunes: either custom tunes or canned tunes.
+There are generally two types of tunes: either custom tunes or canned tunes.
 In reality, both of them are custom tunes to a degree, but canned tunes are much less desirable.
 As we’ll explain, we highly recommend going with custom tuning over any canned tunes for the Mustang GT.

 Custom tuning involves purchasing a handheld tuning device and working with a custom tuner.
 Generally, the tuner provides a “base map” with basic calibrations.
 The customer takes the base map, installs it onto their car with the handheld tuner, and uses that to “datalog” some of the engine’s parameters when driving.
 The customer then downloads the datalog from their device to their computer and emails the file to their tuner.